 I would say that the answer is complex.
 Let’s take an example.
 Probably most of you know how Apple cuts down the prices of previous generation phones as soon as they launch a new iPhone.
 Now, should you buy a generation old refurbished phone or wait a while to see a current generation refurbished phone?
 All depend on your budget and requirements.
 The good thing about iPhones is that if a user finds any problem with his iPhone like it is damaged in a way, ex- the lightning port, or camera or headphone jack is damaged, he can take it to the Apple store and ask for a replacement rather than getting it repaired.
 Apple will immediately start the process of the replacement as well as the refurbishing work.
 Apple will replace the phone and will repair or replace the damaged part and the phone will work completely fine.
 But, in the case of other manufacturers, unless they are unable to repair the phone or the phone has some kind of serious issues which can not be solved immediately, then they will replace the phone.
 However, they also repair the phones which may have got damaged somehow, so there is no problem if you buy a manufacturer refurbished phone.
 However, you should always try to avoid the user refurbished phones.
 Why?
 Read the next part.

 Manufacturer refurbished phones are the ones which are repaired by the phone manufacturer itself and not by any third party.
-On the other hand, the manufacturer will always offer warranty even upon if you buy a refurbished phone.
-While, you will rarely see any mention of warranty in case of seller or user refurbished phones.
-Even if they provide warranty, the warranty can not be claimed at manufacturer service centers and often you may end up in a terrible situation.
+On the other hand, the manufacturer will always offer a warranty even upon if you buy a refurbished phone.
+While you will rarely see any mention of a warranty in case of seller or user refurbished phones.
+Even if they provide a warranty, the warranty can not be claimed at manufacturer service centers and often you may end up in a terrible situation.

 Here are the differences between Manufacturer refurbished phones and seller or user refurbished phones-

 |User will get manufacturer warranty||Just Seller warranty, nothing else|